-Inspection Costs [Notice PIH 2016-05]
+Inspection Costs [Notice PIH 2016-05; 24 CFR 5.705(h)]

-The CCHA may not charge the family for unit inspections or reinspections [24 CFR 982.405(e)].
-In the case of inspections of CCHA-owned units, the CCHA may compensate the independent agency from ongoing administrative fee for inspections performed.
-The CCHA and the independent agency may not charge the family any fee or charge for the inspection [24 CFR.982.352(b)].
+The PHA may not charge the family for unit inspections or reinspections [24 CFR 982.405(g)].
+In the case of inspections of PHA-owned units, the PHA may compensate the independent agency from ongoing administrative fees (including fees credited to the administrative fee reserve) for inspections performed.
+The PHA and the independent agency may not charge the family any fee or charge for the inspection [24 CFR.982.352(b)].

-The CCHA may not charge the owner for the inspection of the unit prior to the initial term of the lease or for a first inspection during assisted occupancy of the unit.
-However, the CCHA may charge a reasonable fee to owners for reinspections in two situations: when the owner notifies the CCHA that a repair has been made but the deficiency has not been corrected, and when the time for repairs has elapsed and the deficiency has not been corrected.
+The PHA may not charge the owner for the inspection of the unit prior to the initial term of the lease or for a first inspection during assisted occupancy of the unit.
+However, the PHA may charge a reasonable fee to owners for reinspections if an owner notifies the PHA that a repair has been made or the allotted time for repairs has elapsed and a reinspection reveals that any deficiency cited in the previous inspection that the owner is responsible for repairing, pursuant to 24 CFR 982.404(a), was not corrected.
 Fees may not be imposed for tenant-caused damages, for cases in which the inspector could not gain access to the unit, or for new deficiencies discovered during a reinspection.

 The owner may not pass the cost of a reinspection fee to the family.
-Reinspection fees must be added to the CCHA's administrative fee reserves and may only be used for activities related to the provision of tenant-based assistance.
+Reinspection fees must be added to the PHA's administrative fee reserves and may only be used for activities related to the provision of tenant-based assistance.